aws/eks-anywhere/docs/content/en/docs/clustermgmt/etcd-backup-restore/ubuntu-rhel-etcd-backup.md

 scp -i $PRIV_KEY ec2-user@$ETCD_VM_IP:/home/ec2-user/snapshot.db .
 ```

-NOTE:
-1. This snapshot file contains all information stored in the cluster, so make sure you save it securely (encrypt it).
+NOTE: This snapshot file contains all information stored in the cluster, so make sure you save it securely (encrypt it).
-2. Following steps are for EKS-A on vSphere provider, where the node username is ec2-user.
-If you are running these backup and restore commands on a different provider,
-replace the username in the commands below accordingly.
-For example, for Cloudstack provider replace the username by 'capc' and for Nutanix by 'eksa'.

 ### Restore